 Some of these concepts aren’t entirely dissimilar from a game of Tetris.
 If you position passengers efficiently, you can give them more leg room without necessarily having to reduce the number of seats.

-These larger jets are also more likely to feature some modern cabin comforts or technologies, such as OLED displays used in innovative ways, micro-LED reading lights and electrochromic shading.
+These larger jets are also more likely to feature some modern cabin comforts or technologies, such as OLED displays used in innovative ways, LED reading lights and electrochromic shading.